NBC logo: Other variations

 In the early 1950s, the bold upper case NBC letters (later used in the 1953 "Xylophone" logo) were also used as an animated "light-up letters" logo in synchronization with the NBC chimes in front of a gray background.
 This closing sequence was edited in at the end of a network program.
 Another variant was later used with a darker gray background and a disclaimer underneath the light-up letters: "This program was reproduced by the Kinephoto process," a reference to a live program put onto black and white film identified as a Kinescope recording.
 This variant was widely used throughout the 1950s and 1960s.
 Many programs were originally recorded in this manner before the advent of two-inch videotape.
 NBC, however, continued to use its Kinephoto recording system to archive many of its videotaped programs so the videotapes can be erased and reused for other programming.
 This is evident with such 1960s programs as Hullabaloo using both archived Kinescope footage with rare color videotape finds, which was later re-released for home video on VHS and DVD.

 For NBC's 1965 fall preview special, the peacock introduction began as normal with announcer Mel Brandt's standard introduction; however, when the peacock faded, Brandt is heard saying "It just starts in black and white!"
 Used to begin the special, the variant – with the voice-over being featured at the beginning of the ident, instead of during the middle – led into almost the complete pre-title teaser of Get Smarts pilot episode, which was shot in black-and-white.
 This variant is also known as the "Pink Peacock" on video-sharing websites such as YouTube due to the faded color of the video.

+In the 1970's, as a rare promotional tape for The Nightmare: Host and Rodney, an undead version of the peacock is shown, with it's feathers looking wilted, it's neck hunched, and some of it's feathers falling off.